jorishr/datastructures/trees/recursion_trees/tail_recursion.md

     go(1, 2, 3)
 ```
 Time complexity:
 O(n) or linear growth rate.
-The function call is repeated n times with constant time for comparisons, substractions and calculatons (n * (1 + 1 + + 1 + 1)).
+The function call is repeated n times with constant time for comparisons, subtractions and calculations (n * (1 + 1 + + 1 + 1)).

 Space complexity:
 O(1) or constant space because no function environments need to be stored on the call stack.
 Each recursive call is immediately resolved and popped from the stack.

-Another way to optimize the fibonacci sequence is by using [memoization](memoization.md).
+Another way to optimize the Fibonacci sequence is by using [memoization](memoization.md).

 ## Is a number an even number
-To check whether a number is even or odd you can use the module or a recursive function by  continuously substracting 2 untill you 0 (even) or 1 (odd).
+To check whether a number is even or odd you can use the module or a recursive function by  continuously subtracting 2 until you 0 (even) or 1 (odd).
 This approach is tail recursive and uses constant space O(1) while the running time is O(n).

 To account for negative number you can add additional condition that set the recursion in motion with the positive equivalent integer.
 ```javascript